rafalbraun/myquora/README.md

 ## [ ] change in schema - attr username into created_by
 ## [ ] when doing paged view for posts - do also join on parent to show parent on page
 ## [ ] when showing user posts on paged view - join also root post if comment
+## [ ] create comment BUT the user was on a paged view -- problem

 select t2.post_id, t2.root_id, t2.parent_id, t2.content, t2.username, t1.comment_count-1
 	from (select root_id, count(post_id) as comment_count from posts where source_id is null group by root_id limit 10 offset 0) t1
 	left join (select post_id, root_id, parent_id, content, username from posts) t2 on t1.root_id = t2.post_id;

+-- comments query
 select t1.*, t2.* from
 (select post_id, root_id, parent_id from posts where username="admin" and source_id is null and root_id <> post_id) t1
 left join